-Commonwealth of Virginia Regulation: The recently approved Virginia "Regulation for Transportation Conformity" (9 VAC 5-151) as previously referenced satisfies these requirements and is now therefore the governing regulation for consultation for conformity purposes for the Commonwealth.
+Commonwealth of Virginia Regulation: The Virginia "Regulation for Transportation Conformity" (9 VAC 5-151) satisfies these requirements and is therefore the governing regulation for consultation for conformity purposes for the Commonwealth.

 21 A separate process to review and update as appropriate (using MOVES) the motor vehicle emission budgets specified in the currently applicable SIP revision (maintenance plan) is planned.
-This review and update process would need to be completed before the new or revised budgets could be applied in future conformity analyses using MOVES for the region.
+This review and update process would need to be completed before the new or revised budgets could be applied in future conformity analyses.